 Best Tracker: Fitbit Charge 3

 The Fitbit Charge 3 takes the cake as Fitbit's best fitness tracker, sans all the Smartwatch apps and music storage.
 The Charge 3 is the ultimate when it comes to fitness.
 It tracks steps and activity, calories burned, floors climbed.
 Additionally, it has sleep and female health-tracking, guided breath sessions, SmartTrack auto-exercise recognition, 15+ exercise modes, and 24/7 heart rate monitoring.
 Plus, it's swim-proof!

 As far as smart features, the Fitbit Charge 3 can call, text, & has quick replies.
-It utilizes Fitbit pay, and you can customize it with Fitbit accessories and customizable clock faces.
+It utilises Fitbit pay, and you can customise it with Fitbit accessories and customizable clock faces.
 Unfortunately, it does not have a built-in GPS, though you can track pace and distance with your phone, and there is no app or music storage.
 Also, contrary to its Smartwatch cousins, it does not feature on-screen workouts.